 In spite of market volatility, crypto wallet adoption has exploded as new cryptocurrencies, NFTs and tokens are launched.
 Fraud and attacks on crypto wallet apps have also gone up, so in this blog we’ll discuss the top 5 attacks aimed at crypto wallet apps and how to solve them.

-Yep, Crypto Wallets Get Hacked
+Crypto Wallets Get Hacked

+In the first 7 months of 2022, $1.9B worth of cryptocurrencies have been stolen, up 60% from last year.
 Here’s an example of how a crypto wallet security vulnerability can manifest itself into real user pain and loss.
 Say, a user downloaded a Trojan app on their device.
 Once installed, the trojan app steals $600,000 worth of Bitcoin from the wallet app.
 Ouch!
 This very thing is what the Android Trojan called “Sharkbot” does.
 Sharkbot initiates money transfers from crypto and banking apps on compromised devices, bypassing verification systems.
 Adding insult to injury, the malware also prevents its users from deleting it.

 In addition to using malware, hackers often try to exploit the interfaces that connect the crypto wallet to the backend service supporting the app.
 A white hat hacker who probed the security of 30 apps from large global financial institutions and cryptocurrency companies found that in 99% of the mobile apps, researchers reverse engineered contained hardcoded API keys and tokens such as usernames and passwords to third-party services.